calarts/thetonalligand.com/content/overview/_index.md

 What might be meaningful is to find a way to illustrate ligand bindings without using such clear-cut examples as technical consonance and dissonance, because in music they go far beyond "pleasing sounding" or "ugly sounding".
 For an on-the-nose example, this ligand binding could easily be done in the exact opposite way (using dissonance to illustrate a compatible binding rather than consonance) due to the subjective nature of pleasurable sound.
 So if the project were to ever be greatly expanded, perhaps it could be opened up into a full work, even something large-scale- or even more broadly, an open-ended work consisting only of very general instructions, which any artist would be able to use to produce their own version of the auditory simulation.

+Consonance and dissonance are cultural contructions to some degree, and these constructions enable communication.
+The same is true for all communication, as our presentation makes clear to all hearers.

 ### 8) I know a little bit about molecular signaling.
 How is this new research different than what we understood before?

-We hope is that the unending possibilities of the simulation will encourage others to further study ligands, figuring out what exactly they are capable of influencing.
-We probably don't know the full extent of what cells might be capable of given the right kinds of molecular interaction.
+The unending possibilities of the simulation will encourage others to further study molecular communication and appreciating what thuis system can do.
+Who knows the full extent of what cells might be capable of given the right kinds of molecular interaction?
+Music can help us understand the scope of this communication system.

 ### 9) What happens once you have these affinities?
 Aka: ok, the ligand/message is received.
 Now what?

 The examples of "cell behavioral changes" that occur once bindings are achieved include things such as being able to digest new types of food when- and only when- they are present.
 In a similar way, we chose to show a chord progression only when the first full chord was present.
-Basically, we created an environment in which new patterns of music might occur naturally.
+We created an environment in which new patterns of music might occur naturally.
 This type of if / then interaction is endlessly variable.

 ### 10) What do consonance and dissonance mean to cells?